rieckpil/progmot/content/post/writing-a-book-remotely.md

 Based on the feedback we got so far from our readers, we also decided to build an online course on top of the eBook to provide some more in-depth coverage of various areas.
 Given my [existing experience with creating and launching technical online courses](https://progmot.com/post/creating-and-selling-my-first-online-course/), this will be a great opportunity to apply my lessons learned from my first courses.

+Getting to the end of the book, some publishers started to reach out to us.
+They wanted to publish Stratospheric from their publishing house and bring it to various marketplaces.
+We .
+The additional outreach may be great but the royalties are diminishing compared to Leanpub, especially if we have to split them into three equal parts.
+To stay independent we chose against a publisher and published the eBook ourselves on Amazon to have at least the big search traffic from this major ecommerce platform.
+We know that Leanpub is a niche site and not all developers are available of this great source of technical books.
+However, given our existing audience from our blog, newsletter, Twitter, etc. we make our potential readers aware via those channels.

 At the time of writing this article, we have 800 readers, which is a great success 🥳

 ## Recommendations, Tips & Tricks, and Lessons Learned 🎩